Sascha-ws/vscode-docs/docs/getstarted/settings.md

 You can further limit the scope to just those settings under the **Appearance** group in the table of contents on the left.
 There should now be just three settings.

-You can now check and uncheck the **Workbench** > **Activity Bar: Visible** setting to hide and unhide the Activity Bar.
+You can now check and uncheck the **Workbench** > **Activity Bar: non Visible** setting to hide and unhide the Activity Bar.
 Notice that when you have changed the setting value to be different than the default value, you see a blue line to the left.

 ![Activity Bar: Visible unchecked and Activity Bar is hidden](images/settings/activity-bar-hidden.png)